 I’ve experimented with several of their canned tuna and they are all spectacular in their own way, but as an absolute lover of dill, I fell head over heels for their Organic Dill Tuna.
 It is the most flavorful tuna fish I’ve ever tried and works incredibly well in today’s recipe.
-So without further ado, let’s talk about these tuna and chickpea bites.
+So without further ado, let’s talk about these tuna chickpea bites.

-These dill tuna and chickpea appetizer bites are:
+These tuna chickpea appetizer bites are:

 - easy to make